 Pro Tip: Make sure to file your Medisave as it is mandatory for Freelancers/ Self Employed Personnel

-Freelancers can claim certain deductions such as capital allowances, regular business expenses, medical expenses, R&D expenses, Productivity and Innovation Credit (PIC), and Double tax deduction for Internationalisation schemes.
+Freelancers can claim certain deductions such as capital allowances, regular business expenses, medical expenses, R&D expenses, Productivity and Innovation Credit (PIC), and Double tax deduction for Internationalization schemes.
 In addition to this, there are few tax exemptions available to all taxpayers:

-In order to avoid double taxation on both domestic and foreign income, freelancers can apply for double taxation relief.
+To avoid double taxation on both domestic and foreign income, freelancers can apply for double taxation relief.
 However, freelancers need to check if there is a DTA agreement between Singapore and the country from where they receive income.

 Freelancers can also avoid double taxation in the absence of DTA under the following conditions:

-Freelancers earning yearly net trade income of more than S$6,000 have to by law, contribute to their Medisave account.
+Freelancers earning yearly net trade income of more than S$6,000 have to, by law, contribute to their Medisave account.
 (Contributions to Ordinary & Special Accounts are optional for freelancers)

 Medisave contribution is calculated basis the age and earning for that year.
 It will be convenient to use the Self-Employed Medisave Contribution Calculator.
 Medisave contributions must be made within 30 days from the day you receive a notice from the IRAS.
-In case of no notice, the contributions must be made by 31st May of the following year.
+In case of no notice, the contributions must be made by May 31 of the following year.

-If you decide to stop freelancing, you will have to de-register yourself as a self-employed person with the CPF Board.
+If you decide to stop freelancing, you will have to deregister yourself as a self-employed person with the CPF Board.

 Income tax is filed every year when the Inland Revenue Authority of Singapore sends a notification or an invitation to E-file to report your income and tax return by March 15.
 The deadline for filing returns is April 15 and April 18 in case of e-filing.

-Income Tax returns can be filed either via mail to IRAS or online on myTax portal.
+Income Tax returns can be filed either via mail to IRAS or online on the myTax portal.
 Filing returns online is easier and faster and requires few basic details such as income, due tax, and PIN.

-Self employed residents have to fill Form B or form B1 whereas non residents have to fill Form M. Signature should be put on Page 1 of the form.
+Self-employed residents have to fill Form B or form B1, whereas non-residents have to fill Form M. Signature should be put on Page 1 of the form.